The Crown season 5 release date, cast, trailer, and latest news

-Deadline has confirmed filming isn’t set to begin until June 2021.
-Variety also later confirmed that production won’t start until July at North London’s Elstree Studios.
-This means The Crown season five won’t air until 2022.
+Deadline previously confirmed filming wasn't set to begin until June 2021.
+Variety also later confirmed that production wouldn't start until July at North London's Elstree Studios.
+It's not surprising, then, that The Crown season five won't air until 2022.

 The gap isn't unprecedented.
 Whenever the Queen has been recast there has been a longer break between seasons.
 When Claire Foy handed the reins (or is that reign?) over to Olivia Colman after the first two seasons there was a similar hiatus with no new episodes in 2018.